-Durham Uni announces a new partnership with Historic England
+Durham University announces a brand new partnership with Historic England

 A new partnership focused on natural and cultural heritage

-On Monday 23rd February, Durham University announced a partnership with Historic England.
-The collaboration is part of the university’s Heritage 360 project which aims to advance research and public engagement on natural and cultural heritage in the North East.
-This will facilitate a more developed understanding of how cultural and environmental heritage interact.
-Consequently, issues such as the factors involved in re-wilding an area, or decarbonising heritage sites will be at the forefront.
+The collaboration, which was announced on Monday 23rd February, is part of the university’s Heritage 360 project which aims to advance research and public engagement on natural and cultural heritage in the North East.

 What does Historic England do?

-Historic England is a public body that helps protect historical sites in England, primarily focsed on identifying and protecting cultural sites.
+Historic England is a public body that helps protect historical sites in England, primarily focused on identifying and protecting cultural sites.
 They also support understanding and care of these spaces, providing expertise on a local level with advice being given to over 20,000 applicants for planning permission.

 What is the Heritage 360 Project?